NBCUniversal, Sony Pictures, Warner Bros, Sky offer EU concessions

-BRUSSELS, Dec 20 (Reuters) - NBCUniversal, Sony Pictures , Warner Bros and Sky have offered to end anti-competitive movie licensing deals in a bid to end an antitrust investigation, regulators said on Thursday.
+BRUSSELS (Reuters) - NBCUniversal, Sony Pictures (6758.T), Warner Bros and Sky have offered to end anti-competitive movie licensing deals in a bid to end an antitrust investigation, regulators said on Thursday.

 The offer from the Hollywood studios was similar to the one proposed by Paramount two years ago which was later accepted by the European Commission after feedback from rivals and customers.